myllynen/rhel-ansible-roles/roles/fapolicyd_setup/README.md

 <pre>
 ---
-# NB.
-Supported RHEL versions: RHEL 8+
-#
-# Enable or disable service after configuration
+# Enable or not the service after configuration
 # to allow testing and verification before use.
-# NB.
-See ima_evm_setup if planning to use IMA.
 fapolicyd_setup_enable_service: false

 # fapolicyd config file to copy